achillesp/laravel-crud-forms/readme.md

 ### The formFields array

 This is an array of all the fields you need in the forms.
-Each field is an array that has:
+Each field is declared as an array that has:
 1. `name`: This is the model's attribute name, as it is in the database.
 2. `label`: This is the field's label in the forms.
 3. `type`: The type of the form input field that will be used.
 Accepted types are: